 Late summer and fall turf diseases are weather-dependent maladies.
 Because weather conditions often change quickly, an outbreak can suddenly erupt.
 The first step in dealing with these causal agents is to regularly inspect lawns.
 Some people call it scouting and others call it monitoring.
 Whatever you call it, our trained technicians are always on the lookout for turf damage when we’re working at your property.
 An inspection is a thorough, close-up look for disease symptoms.
 There are several ways to go about inspection, with the nature of the variety of services provided being the best way to determine the best approach.
-It’s not essential that every applicator, or technician become a turfgrass pathologist, just that they are able to identify that something’s wrong and that it requires a more thorough investigation.
-Another opportunity for inspection can be taken when we are on your site for fertilization, tree and shrub care services, or Organic Tick & Mosquito Reduction sprays.
-When lawn technicians finish with product dispersal and are blowing material from impervious surfaces (such as sidewalks and driveways) back to the turf areas, observations about odd-looking turf can be noted and communicated to other staff better versed in diagnosis.
+Technicians are able to identify that something’s wrong and that it requires a more thorough investigation.
+Another opportunity for inspection can be taken when we are on your site for fertilization, Tree & Shrub care services, or Organic Tick & Mosquito Reduction sprays.
+When technicians finish with product dispersal and are blowing material from impervious surfaces (such as sidewalks and driveways) back to the turf areas, observations about odd-looking turf can be noted and communicated to other staff better versed in diagnosis.
 Regardless of the arrangement, regular inspection is a good idea.

 COMMON TURF DISEASES IN NJ